 In Galaxy’s Child, when Geordi is notified that Dr. Brahms (portrayed by Susan Gibney) is going to transport aboard to inspect the modifications he’s made to her engine designs, he’s initially ecstatic.
 However, reality comes crashing down around him when Dr. Leah Brahms in real life is somewhat different than her holo-deck personality.

-The effects with this creature and it’s baby in space are very good.
-It functions much the same way sea creatures do in its movement and look, something that feels different than many other life-forms I’ve seen in the Star Trek universe.
+The effects of this creature and its baby in space are very good.
+It functions much the same way sea creatures do in its movement and look, something that feels different than many other life forms I’ve seen in the Star Trek universe.
 The movements are smooth to watch, and the energy exchanges between the creatures and the Enterprise are also well-done effects.

 The main story, however, is the relationship (or lack thereof) between Geordi and Leah Brahms.
 In the holo-deck simulation, the computer left out the important fact that she was married.
 Matters are made worse when, while trying to figure out a solution to stopping the baby creature from nursing off all of the Enterprise‘s energy, Dr. Brahms finds Geordi’s program in the holo-deck.